LME begins position reporting data for base metals

-LONDON (Reuters) - The London Metal Exchange (LME) on Tuesday released its first report on long and short positioning for copper, aluminum and other metals, in a move aimed at boosting transparency in the world’s biggest marketplace for industrial metals.
+LONDON, Aug 5 (Reuters) - The London Metal Exchange (LME) on Tuesday released its first report on long and short positioning for copper, aluminium and other metals, in a move aimed at boosting transparency in the world’s biggest marketplace for industrial metals.

 The Exchange’s Commitment of Traders Report (COTR) shows each day’s open interest over the previous five working days, broken down by business type including money managers, brokers and producers and merchants.